uppes/coroutine/README.md

 ## Introduction

 __What is Async?__
-Simply avoiding the blocking of very next instruction.
+Simply avoiding the blocking of the very next instruction.
 The mechanism of *capturing* and *running later*.

 __What issues the current PHP implementations this package address?__
 *Ease of use*.
 [Amp](#[Amp]) and [ReactPHP](#[ReactPHP]) both do and get you asynchronous results.
 But both require more setup by the *__user/developer__* to get a simple line of code to run.
 There is also **Swoole** and **Hhvm**, but neither are standard PHP installations.